ewertonews/EwsChat/README.md

 Unit tests have been written for the most part of the application but some tests are still to be written (and I will) - tests for some Controllers and Integration Tests.

 ## Client
 The client is written using Angular 9 with Bootstrap.
-Tt is still buggy and needs improvements, but the Idea of a chat can be indentified clearly.
+It is still buggy and needs improvements, but the Idea of a chat can be indentified clearly.

 ## Testing